naxels/youtube-channel-data/README.md

 And instead of grabbing the data using web scraping, used the API.

 ## Usage:
-First, get a Youtube Data API key from Google through https://console.cloud.google.com/home/dashboard
+First, get a Youtube Data API key from Google through: https://console.cloud.google.com/home/dashboard

-clone the repo and replace the :API-Key value in `resources/config.edn`
+Clone the repo and replace the :API-Key value in `resources/config.edn` with the API key from Google.

 Next, ensure you have Java & Clojure installed: https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools